-Margaret B. Russell is a handweaver with close to 40 years of experience and a lifetime appreciation of making items by hand.
+Margaret B. Russell is a handweaver with 40 years of experience and a lifetime appreciation of making items by hand.
 She grew up in a home where, what could be handmade, was handmade.
 From clothing to furnishings, her parents were constant examples that spoke to the satisfaction of making something, anything, almost everything yourself.

 Margaret was also greatly influenced by stories told of maternal ancestral weavers and wool workers.
-Francis Plumer, 9X great grandfather, arrived in New England with a company from Newbury, Berkshire, England and was a First Settler of Newbury, Massachusetts in 1635.
+Her 9X great grandfather, Francis Plumer, arrived in New England with a company from Newbury, Berkshire, England and was a First Settler of Newbury, Massachusetts in 1635.
 He was a linen weaver by trade.
 William Truland (Trulan), 3X great grandfather, traveled from Ballymoney, County Antrim, Ireland and settled in Margaret’s native upstate New York early in the 19th century.
 Troy city directories of the time listed him as a carpet weaver, working out of his residence.
 Antrim Handweaving, Studio and Study, is named in tribute to William Truland.
 Several members of the Walker line of her family were textile workers in Bradford, England in the mid-19th century, when it emerged as the international center of the wool industry.
 Margaret takes great pride in these connections with her forebears, and her weaving reflects a desire to uphold tradition.